pjmcar23/latin101profile/composition1.md

 ### **Sentence 3**

-**English:** Luppiter had another daughter named Minerva, she was the sister of Mārs and Vulcānus.
+**English:** Iuppiter had another daughter named Minerva, she was the sister of Mārs and Vulcānus.

 > **Verb:** had